mashanz/portfolio/README.md

 ## Serial Communication Car Simulator with Unity 3D
 > [Go to Repo](https://github.com/mashanz/Serial-Comm-Car-Simulator-with-Unity-3D)

+This project is modular, it part of 3 main project, Driving Software Simulator, Simulator Hardware Equipment, and Communication Protocol between Hardware and Software Simulator.
+And this project belong to the last. it used SPI to communicatie input data from equipment to software.

 ```
 Languages               : C, C++
 Technologies/Frameworks : Serial Communication, Arduino